thecodingmachine/symfony-boilerplate/docs/docs/2_Development Environment/2_1_Docker Compose.md

 :::note

-📣 When adding a new variable in the *.env* file, don't forget to update the template *.env.dist* with it.
+📣&nbsp;&nbsp;When adding a new variable in the *.env* file, don't forget to update the template *.env.dist* with it.
 It will help other developers to notice this change and update their *.env* files accordingly.

 :::

 :::note

-📣 You should never commit the *.env* file as it may contain secrets; always use dummy values for your secrets in the *.env.dist* template.
+📣&nbsp;&nbsp;You should never commit the *.env* file as it may contain secrets; always use dummy values for your secrets in the *.env.dist* template.

 :::